 How Are You Falling in Your Dream?

-Falling Into an Abyss or From a Great Height
+Falling Into a Deep Hole or From a Great Height

-- Falling from a cliff's edge into a pit or dark valley
+- from a cliff's edge into a pit or dark valley

 Falling Out or Off of Something